 - Vitamin D and potassium are now included because of their increased importance in nutrition science.
 Vitamin D deficiency is common and has been linked to obesity, and potassium has been shown to help lower blood pressure.

-Mankie recommends that people focus less on what to avoid and more on choosing foods that contain the nutrients we need.
-He also emphasizes that the nutrients listed on the label are less important than a healthy lifestyle that includes exercise, hydration and a diet rich in whole foods.
+People focus less on what to avoid and more on choosing foods that contain the nutrients we need.
+It is important to embrace your healthy lifestyle including excercise, hydration, and a diet rich in whole foods in stead of only emphsizing nutrients listed on the label.

 Food producers have until July 26, 2018, to comply with the new rules.
 Take a look at the infographics from the FDA below to learn more about the changes or download a PDF of each graphic.